 What is Pasteurisation?

-It involves heating the milk at a temperature of 62.8 – 65.6° Celsius, and then cooling the milk to 12.8°C. With the Ultra High-Temperature pasteurisation, temperatures are raised to 280°C for 2 seconds.
+It involves heating the milk at a temperature of 62.8 – 65.6° Celsius, and then cooling the milk to 12.8°C. With the Ultra High-Temperature pasteurization, temperatures are raised to 280°C for 2 seconds.
 This extends the shelf life of refrigerated milk.
-Pasteurisation does kill harmfull bacteria, it also destroys beneficial bacterias.
+Pasteurization does kill harmful bacteria, it also destroys beneficial bacterias.

 Milk has been a staple in the diet of millions of people all over the world for centuries.
 Since the 1900s Consumerization has changed the way we eat.
 If you consider nature, all mammals breastfeed only their babies and not the adults.
 But as humans, we are somehow programmed to believe that we need to drink milk for the rest of our lives, as it is believed to be one of the best sources of Calcium.
 However, Calcium can be consumed from other ‘non-dairy’ food sources as well as Seeds, Sardines, Beans and Lentils and Almonds to name a few.

 A cow’s milk is for its calf and its content is specifically designed to nourish its young and not us humans.
 We, however, have destroyed all its goodness that is found in its raw form by industrialization.
 In nature, babies latch on to the mothers’ udder and drink directly from the source without it being altered or processed in any way.
 At the end of it all its a personal choice, a lifestyle change or an allergy elimination, whatever suits us as individuals, that matters.
 For people who choose to remain Lactose-free for the rest of their lives, it is still okay and for others who would at some point want to consume it, there are various Holistic Treatment modalities available for your perusal out there.
 Wishing you much health and happiness.